 To witness a beautiful, wide panorama of the Seoul skyline, head to the N Seoul Tower by taking one of the many Namsan Circular Shuttle Busses going around the city.
 You can take either Bus No. 2 or 5, and they will both take you to the tower.
 You can ride the busses from either Chungmoro Station or Myeongdong Station.
 These stations are easily accessible from Anguk Station, which is just a few minutes’ walk from Bukchon Hanok Village.

-N Seoul Tower stands at 480m above sea level, and is one of the tallest and most recognisable towers in Asia.
-Entrance to N Seoul Tower is 11,000 KRW for adults and 9,000 for children.
-It’s best to go during sunset or at night, when you can see Seoul’s many skyscrapers lit up, but if you only have one day in Seoul, you may not have the time.
+N Seoul Tower stands at 480m above sea level and is one of the tallest and most recognizable towers in Asia.
+It’s best to go during sunset or at night when you can see the city’s many skyscrapers lit up, but if you only have one day in Seoul, you may not have the time.
 Still, the view is very much worthy of a place in this itinerary.